Common Questions About Field Controls

 Q: How often does the UV lamp need to be replaced?

-A: The maximum output intensity of our UV lamps begin to lessen after 1 year.
+A: The maximum output intensity of our UV lamps begins to lessen after 1 year.
 To maintain maximum output, we suggested replacing the UV lamp annually.

 Q: Is UV light harmful to eyes and skin?